Should I Buy New or Used Equipment?

 Advantages of New Restaurant Equipment

-You are both right – to an extent.
 Purchasing new equipment has an obvious advantage…it’s new.
-And as your business partner pointed out, it comes with a warranty.
-However, depending on the type of equipment, it a bit liking buying a car, the minute it leaves the showroom, its value dramatically decreases.
-Because new restaurants have kind of high failure rate (I know, not what you were looking to hear right now) you can often find purchase quality used restaurant equipment for pennies on the dollar.
-Bigger, pricy pieces of restaurant equipment, such as stoves, ovens, refrigeration units are also a good deal, when purchased used.
+And it most likely comes with a warranty.
+However, depending on the type of equipment, a bit liking buying a car, the minute it leaves the showroom, its value dramatically decreases.
+Because new restaurants have kind of a high failure rate (I know, not what you were looking to hear right now) you can often find quality used restaurant equipment for pennies on the dollar.
+Bigger, pricy pieces of restaurant equipment, such as stoves, ovens, refrigeration units are also a good deal when purchased used.
 Another point to remember about buying used equipment is that prices are not always set in stone.
 You can often haggle the prices with dealers.
 So don’t be afraid to ask for a lesser price when looking at used equipment.

 You can find lots of used restaurant equipment through commercial auction houses.
 If you go to a restaurant auction, do your homework and find out how long the place was open.
-Examine the appliances, looking for telltale signs of wear and tear like rust, missing parts, ect.
-If you are really lucky, you can still get the warranty with a piece that is not too old.
+Examine the appliances, looking for telltale signs of wear and tear like rust, missing parts, etc. If you are really lucky, you can still get the warranty with a piece that is not too old.
 Gas ranges, one of the most expensive pieces of commercial kitchen equipment you’ll have to buy, usually have very long life spans and should definitely be considered buying used.
-Read more about the pros and cons of buying used equipment.

 Benefits of Leasing Restaurant Equipment